celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 ### Metrics

 Attestation Service exposes the following Prometheus format metrics at `/metrics` for attestations made.
 Please note that metrics are per instance.

+Please note that monitoring endpoints including metrics are exposed as a path on the usual host port.
+This means they are public by default.
+If you want metrics to be internal only, you will need to configure a load balancer appropriately.

 - `attestation_requests_total`: Counter for the number of attestation requests.